EQUIPMENT BREAKDOWN

 Damage to the equipment itself

 Repair or replacement of mechanical, electrical, or pressure systems that fail from internal causes: boiler explosion, HVAC compressor failure, electrical arc, motor burnout.
-Things standard commercial property excludes.
+Things standard commercial property insurance excludes.

 Business income from breakdown